MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Best practices

+In general, we recommend deploying Microsoft 365 Apps from the cloud with [Microsoft Intune](/mem/intune/apps/apps-add-office365) or through [Microsoft Endpoint Configuration Manager]((deploy-microsoft-365-apps-configuration-manager.md).
+This reduces the complexity of configuring the installation as well as updating the local source files on a regular base.

-The steps in this article are based on the following best practices, if you've chosen to deploy Semi-Annual Enterprise Channel:
+The steps in this article are based on the following approach:

 - **Manage updates to Office automatically**, without any administrative overhead.
-For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
-(If you want to manage updates from a local source, you need to change the configuration files.
-For more details, see [configuring updates](office-deployment-tool-configuration-options.md#updates-element)).
+For more information, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
+If you want to manage updates for the Microsoft 365 Apps, we recommend using [servicing profile](./admincenter/servicing-profile.md).
-- **Build two Office installation packages**: One package uses Semi-Annual Enterprise Channel for 64-bit and the other uses Semi-Annual Enterprise Channel (Preview) for 64-bit.
-Each installation package includes all the core Office apps.
-If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
-To deploy both versions, you create additional installation packages.
-For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
-- **Deploy to two deployment groups**: a pilot group that receives Semi-Annual Enterprise Channel (Preview) and a broad group that receives Semi-Annual Enterprise Channel.
-For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).
+- **Lead with Current Channel**: Deploy [Current Channel](overview-update-channels.md#current-channel-overview) to the majority of devices.
+This enables users to benefit from the latest features and product improvements as soon as possible.
+Create a second package for installing [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview) for users who need more predictability and a fixed update cycle.

-You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
-For more details, see [Customize your deployment](#customize-your-deployment).
+You can customize these options to match the requirements for your organization, including deploying additional or different update channels, and deploying Visio and Project.
+For more information, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Create shared folders for Office installation files